-It is a historical journey that begins where it should, the birthplace of the martial arts at Shaolin Temple and ends at the Budokan in Japan.
-Over two years in the making, this is an epic account of today’s greatest martial arts teachers and the mind connection that exists between them regardless of their very diverse styles.
+The Empty Mind documentary is a historical journey that begins where it should… the birthplace of the martial arts, Shaolin Temple and ends at the Budokan in Tokyo, Japan.
+Over two years in the making, this is an epic account of today’s top martial arts teachers and the mind connection that exists between them regardless of their very diverse styles.

 In this sense, The Empty Mind is not just for martial artists, but for anyone who wishes to improve themselves both spiritually and physically in order to find happiness in their every day life.